Alteration of Topology in Quantum Phase Transitions via Symmetry Enrichment

 \paragraph*{Discussion.\textemdash} In comparison to the $N=1$ phase diagram the model at $N=2$ shows an additional Kekulé VBS phase.
 It is interesting to view this result in the $N$-$\lambda$ plane.
 In the large-$N$ limit, owing to Eq.~(\ref{Eq:QMC}), one expects the saddle point approximation to be exact.
 As shown in the supplemental material \cite{supplemental} the SM phase at small $\lambda$ gives way to the QSH phase with mean-field order parameter exponent $\beta = 1$.
 At finite values of $N$, one can account for the SSC phase by expanding the perfect square term, thereby revealing the presence of an attractive interaction in the s-wave channel \cite{Zhenjiu-QSH-SC}.
-Another way of understanding the SSC phase, is via the use of a Fierz identity (see Ref. \cite{Igor-Fierz-identity} and Supplemental Material\cite{supplemental}).
+Another way of understanding the SSC phase, is via the use of a Fierz identity (see Ref. \cite{Igor-Fierz-identity} and Supplemental Material \cite{supplemental}).
 In particular since the QSH and SSC order parameters anti-commute the QSH mass term naturally also allows for an SSC instability.
 The Kekulé phase is surrounded by the SSC phases.
-The Kekulé and SSC mass terms are compatible (i.e. anticommute) such that one order potentially triggers the other.
+The Kekulé and SSC mass terms are compatible (i.e. anticommute) such that one order potentially triggers the other according to Fierz identity.
+In the Supplemental Material \cite{supplemental} we describe, that unlike other VBS phases observed in the literature following Ref. \cite{Read-Sachdev-PhysRevLett.62.1694} the VBS observed here has no mean-field counterpart in the model.
+Here, the VBS vanishes together with the SSC as $N\to\infty$.
 Importantly, the transitions we observe between ordered phases are between compatible (i.e. anticommuting) mass terms that in principle invalidate a Landau-Ginzburg-Wilson description: In $d+1$-dimensions, $d+3$ ($d+2$) compatible mass terms lead to WZW ($\theta$)- terms \cite{Abanov2000}.

 We now discuss the nature of the transitions.
 The SM to QSH transition falls in the category of Gross-Neveu criticality \cite{Gross74,Herbut09} and corresponds to a Landau-Ginzburg-Wilson transition where topology does not play a role.
 One expects the transition to remain continuous as a function of $N$ albeit with $N$-dependent exponents.
 This stands in agreement with our numerical results.